Spotting signs of child sexual abuse

 It's best not to delay if you suspect a child is being sexually abused.

 You can talk directly to the police or your local children's social services and this can be anonymous.
-You can also get advice or report your concerns anonymously to the NSPCC by phoning their free helpline on 0808 800 5000.
+You can also get advice or report your concerns anonymously to the NSPCC by phoning its free helpline on 0808 800 5000.
 Or you can report sexual abuse to the NSPCC via email or online.

 The NSPCC has more information and advice about child sexual abuse.